The instructors for the 2018 gathering are listed below.

 "Please join us for the Old-Time/ Contra dance with the Potluck Poachers and caller Susie Rudder.
 Potluck poachers include Pete Sucsy - guitar and banjo, Eleta Sucsy- penny whistle, Karan Newman - Mandolin and fiddle, Pat Stevens - Guitar and banjo, and Chuck Spitzner on upright bass.
 Everyone is welcome and encouraged to attend.
 Instructions will be given throughout the dance.
 Beginners lesson begins at 7:45pm.
 Dance starts at 8pm.
 Songs earlier in the set will be geared towards those learning the steps.
 Bring some water to drink!"

 Kat Cipriani is a life-long addict to asking the question 'Why.'
-Her search for answers has led her on an exploratory adventure she calls her life, including everything from sailing the high seas on a traditional wooden tallship (thanks to Pirates of the Carribean for that grand idea!), dressing in medieval armor and whacking on people, absorbing Nature Mentoring through her pores and developing a knack for getting herself into (and out of) what used to be called 'scrapes.'
+Her search for answers has led her on an exploratory adventure she calls her life, including everything from sailing the high seas on a traditional wooden tallship (thanks to Pirates of the Caribbean for that grand idea!), dressing in medieval armor and whacking on people, absorbing Nature Mentoring through her pores and developing a knack for getting herself into (and out of) what used to be called 'scrapes.'
 She's taken those skills and translated it into 20 years of teaching children ranging from infant to its-not-polite-to-ask how to do the same.
 Students have ranged from the normal (does that word really apply?) to those with special needs, for whom the question 'Why' may be the most important one to answer.
 And she likes fire.
 Like.
 REALLY.

 Kelly combines her love of the natural world with her joy of crafting and creativity to the dye pot.
-An exuberant experimenter, kelly has been tinkering with and teaching natural dyes for 5 years.
+An exuberant experimenter, Kelly has been tinkering with and teaching natural dyes for over 5 years.
 She has developed a vast knowledge of dye plants and mushrooms native to the Appalachian mountains and beyond.
 Kelly resides in western North Carolina, she has a background as a horticulturist, and more recently spends her days gardening, crafting, exploring new trails, and playing with kids in the woods.

 Lee is a biologist and qigong instructor.
 In teaching Qigong, he seeks to integrate the Taoist and shamanic roots of these practices with a scientific perspective, and to make them accessible to a wide audience.
 Lee’s other research interests include nutrition, the evolution of the human diet, the physiology of conscious experience, biotransformation of food waste, and the intersections between permaculture and deep ecology.